 Now that my tensor fascia latae muscle is on the mend, it’s time for me to get serious about developing a running routine.
 In accordance with my chiropractor’s instructions, I decided to speed up my running pace.
 He believes the problem I had with my tensor fascia muscle as a result of running too slow.

-After one day of quickening my pace I noticed that I started to suffer with mild shin splints.
+After one day of quickening my pace, I noticed that I started to suffer from mild shin splints.
 Nothing too painful.
 Just enough to catch my attention.
-Since I’m just starting out with a new training schedule, I figured I shouldto take it slow, perform a few ankle/calf strengthening/stretching exercises and get a proper fitting pair of running sneakers.
+Since I’m just starting out with a new training schedule, I figured I should take it slow, perform a few ankle/calf strengthening/stretching exercises and get a properly fitting pair of running sneakers.

 Finding the Right Running Sneakers